samuelmuniz/Hands_On_Rl/README.md

 This work must be done individually.
 The expected output is a repository named `hands-on-rl` on https://gitlab.ec-lyon.fr.
 It must contain a `README.md` file that explains **briefly** the successive steps of the project.
 Throughout the subject, you will find a 🛠 symbol indicating that a specific production is expected.
 The last commit is due before 11:59 pm on Monday, February 13, 2023.
 Subsequent commits will not be considered.

+> ⚠️ **Warning**
+> Ensure that you only commit the files that are requested.
+For example, your directory should not contain the generated `.zip` files, nor the `runs` folder...
+At the end, your repository must contain one `README.md`, three python scripts, and optionally image files for the plots.

 ## Introduction to Gym

 Gym is a framework for developing and evaluating reinforcement learning environments.
 It offers various environments, including classic control and toy text scenarios, to test RL algorithms.